Royal Signals in Malta: Post war developments

 In 1947 the unit was renamed the Malta Signal Squadron.
 In 1949 the first locally enlisted military personnel joined the unit.

-In late 1954, in Mtarfa Malta, the Malta COMCAN Signal Squadron joined the 234 Signal Quadron and in 1959 they were renamed 235 Signal Squadron (COMCAN).
+In late 1954, in Mtarfa Malta, the Malta COMCAN Signal Squadron joined the 234 Signal Squadron and in 1959 they were renamed 235 Signal Squadron (COMCAN).
 It was one of the regular post-war units in the Royal Corps of Signals and had direct links to Boddington and Episkopi in Cyprus.
 The squadron ran a major tape-relay station for COMCAN which consisted of a tape-relay centre at Fort Bingemma, a transmitter station at Fort Zonqor and a receiver at Ta' Wied Rini.

 In July 1967 the subtitle "DCN" replaced "COMCAN" to become 235 Signal Squadron (DCN) which referred to both the Commonwealth Communications Army Network (COMCAN) and the area of responsibility as Malta and Libya.
 Two years later the unit was officially disbanded on 1 March 1969.

 234 and 235 Signal Squadrons were later reformed as distinct units of 9 Signal Regiment part of the Joint Signals Support Unit based in Cyprus.
 234 Squadron provided communication services for the three services in Malta, as well as headquarters in Malta and Libya, until disbanded on 1 April 1979.